Gwyneth Paltrow Says She Was A Business Woman ‘Masquerading As An Actor’

 As a result, Paltrow has effectively washed her hands of Hollywood and is focusing on her Goop brand.

 Not to say that she’s shed her celebrity image or even wants to.
-The interviewer points out that at the time of the interview Paltrow had started her morning appearing on Good Morning America and ended the day on The Tonight Show with Jimmy Fallon.
+The interviewer points out that at the time of the interview, Paltrow had started her morning appearing on Good Morning America and ended the day on The Tonight Show with Jimmy Fallon.

-Currently Patlrow’s main difficulty is transitioning her business from a startup, that had a handful of employees, to a large corporation, with hundreds of employees and hundreds of millions of dollars in revenue.
+Currently, Paltrow’s main difficulty is transitioning her business from a startup, that had a handful of employees, to a large corporation with hundreds of employees and hundreds of millions of dollars in revenue.

 While many fans are likely sad to see her go, there are many who recognized that with her recent performances in movies like the Iron Man series, her heart just wasn’t in it anymore.

-Perhaps one day the thrill of acting will bring her back to the big screen, but for now it seems that Paltrow is content throwing herself into the work of building a lifestyle empire and helping people live healthier and happier lives, off stage.
+Perhaps one day the thrill of acting will bring her back to the big screen.
+Yet for now, it seems that Paltrow is content off stage throwing herself into the work of building a lifestyle empire and helping people live healthier and happier lives.